ethersphere/ethswarm-nextjs/content/pages/build.md

                 cta:
                   arrow: true
                   type: default
-                  title: Read more ->
+                  title: Try fairOS ->
                   href: "https://docs.fairos.fairdatasociety.org/docs/"
                   background: transparent
-                title: fairOS - run a database on top of Swarm
+                title: fairOS - decentralise your app
                 content: >-
-                  With fairOS, instead of dealing with chunks and separate files directly on Swarm you can work with a distributed file system, key-value database or database doc (multi-index). fairOS provides developers a head start and a decentralised backend.
+                  fairOS transforms the way you interact with Swarm by offering a distributed file system and versatile database solutions, including key-value and document (multi-index) databases.
+By freeing up developers to focus on building their applications rather than worrying about the intricacies of Swarm, fairOS gives developers a significant head start on their projects.
                 icon: ""
               - template: feature
                 cta: